1 Jun 2018, by LiselottePel

 Joris Laarman Lab is an experimental playground set up to study and shape the future.
 It tinkers with craftsmen, scientists, and engineers on the many new possibilities of upcoming technology and its consequential esthetics.
 The work is very diverse, from sculptural experimental furniture and innovative production processes to museum installations, film, digital media, and workshops at universities around the world.

-The work of Joris Laarman Lab has been added to the permanent collections of many renowned international museums like the MoMA, V&A, Centre Pompidou and recently the Rijksmuseum Amsterdam where the Bonechair is the closing work of the 20st-century collection.
-In 2011 Joris Laarman received an innovator of the year award by the wall street journal.
+The lab started in 2004 by Joris Laarman and partner and filmmaker Anita Star.
+Joris attended the Design Academy Eindhoven in 1998 and graduated cum laude in 2003.
+The work of Joris Laarman Lab has been added to the permanent collections of many renowned international museums like the MoMA, Centre Pompidou and recently the Rijksmuseum Amsterdam.
+In 2011, Joris Laarman received an innovator of the year award by the wall street journal.

 in the spotlight

 Jun 22, 2018

-Jun 1, 2018
+Jul 1, 2018

 From July 1st until November 25th, "Water, Wind, and Waves" will be on view at the National Gallery of Art, Washington, DC